confluentinc/kafka-rest/docs/config.rst

   * Default: ""
   * Importance: medium

+``external.port``
+  The external, or host-side, port corresponding to the internal, or container-side, port with value PORT

+  * Type: int
+  * Default: ""
+  * Importance: medium

 ``simpleconsumer.pool.size.max``
   Maximum number of SimpleConsumers that can be instantiated per broker.
 If 0, then the pool size is not limited.